 Some colleagues must wear masks when at work.
 The rules are different as it depends on which business area and country you work in.

 Speak to your line manager to find out the rules for your business area and country.

 If you are self-isolating

-Tell your line manager straight away.
+Tell your line manager.
 Your manager will notify ER services.

 If you self-isolate for more than 7 days you will need to get an online self-isolation note from the NHS.
 Give this to your line manager.

 If you are self-isolating for any of the reasons above, you will get 'paid leave'.
 You will be paid from the first day you self-isolate.
 There is no 3-day waiting period and absence triggers will not apply.